Neonsy/ScheduleOneInsights/Markdown/DISCLAIMER.md

 Neonsy has a deep respect for their work and is not attempting to compete with them.
 Rather, the project maintainers aim to offer an alternative approach with different features and a different user experience.

-> [!NOTE]
-> I (as in Neonsy) did just find out about the existence of [the new version](https://schedule1.tools).
-> It does make me question, whether this project is still necessary, but I'll keep it going for now.

 ## Use at Your Own Risk

 Users should be aware that: